HoIIy/ISTE432/developmentbook.md

 * the presentation layer should be the only layer that communicates with the end user.

 ## Exception Handling
 All Exceptions thrown by NodeJS are instances of Errors.
-If we decide to use PHP as our server-side workhorse, Exceptions will likely be functionally similar but syntactically different.

 **Potential types of Exceptions:**
 - AssertionError - one value is expected to be something else.
 For example, trying to evaluate JSON that's actually a null value.